How to Make Homemade Tile Floor Cleaner

 When I use my tile floor cleaner, I simply put the cotton unpaper towel on the head of a Swiffer mop to clean up the solution.
 Repurposing an old Swiffer mop is an excellent and easy way to make your cleaning routine more eco-friendly.

-Like any other homemade cleaner, I recommend you test this DIY tile floor cleaner in an inconspicuous spot before using on your entire floor.
+Like any other homemade cleaner, I recommend you test this DIY tile floor cleaner in an inconspicuous spot before using it on your entire floor.

 Making DIY Tile Floor Cleaner